magkai/PRAISE/README.md

 pip install -e .
 ```

-2. Integrate CLOCQ:
-CLOCQ can be integrated via the [publicly available API](https://clocq.mpi-inf.mpg.de), using the client from [the repo](https://github.com/PhilippChr/CLOCQ), it can be installed via:
+2. Integrate CLOCQ via the [publicly available API](https://clocq.mpi-inf.mpg.de), using the client from [the repo](https://github.com/PhilippChr/CLOCQ), it can be installed via:

 ```
 bash make install_clocq